pauljamescleary/go-rest-postgres/README.md

 This project primarily uses _E2E_ tests hitting the API directly and using the docker postres database.

 Tests live in `pkg/common/router` - create a new `xxx_test.go` file as needed

+## Environment Variables and Config

+This project is setup to load a default config found in `cmd/config.yaml` that is overridable via **Environment Variables**.
+For example, you can override the database url by setting an environment variable named `APP_DB_URL`.

 ## Roadmap